-What happens if you can’t afford to pay your bills??
+What happens if you never pay your bills?

 We’ve all struggled to get ahead.
 Even the best of us have had points where we were behind on our bills and our bills exceeded our income.

 Trust me.
 I have had more than a few times when I said I can’t pay my bills!

 When I can’t pay my bills I not only have the financial burden.
 I also have emotional turmoil.
 It makes me feel like a failure.
 I feel like I’m letting my family down.
 But I’m also stressed.
 Bill collectors start calling.
 Envelopes start showing up in the mail.
 I start to panic.